The Perfect Sacrifice

 White, Jeremy.
 The Gospel Uncut: Learning to Rest in the Grace of God. (p.
 118).

-(Yes, actually people have told me that before.
-One Arminian man told me that basically didn’t sin anymore.
-Ray Comfort thinks he doesn’t sin any longer…)
+(Yes, actually, people have told me that before.
+One Arminian man told me that he essentially no longer sins.
+Ray Comfort thinks he no longer sins…)

 “Becoming a Christian begins by the admission of one’s personal sinfulness and that through confession of that sinfulness, one can receive by faith the God who is faithful and just to forgive and cleanse them of all unrighteousness!”